wagnerd97/lidardata/README.md

 ## Step 13

-From this folder select any available .dat file and it will begin to be rendered in the game window
+From this folder select any available .dat file and an animation will begin that draws the image at ~2x the speed it was gathered at.
+(This can be skipped by pressing Enter)

+## Step 14

+If you would like to compare the scan to a photogrpahed image of the space it represents then:

+- Open a file explorer
+- navigate to the "ScansAndPictures" folder
+- open any available .png files in a photo viewing application